| Previous | Contents | Index |

 On OpenVMS, the converter can return a status to PMDF requesting that

-PMDF hold (sideline) a message as a .HELD
+PMDF hold (sideline) a message as a .HELD file in the

 conversion channel queue.
 If the converter command returns the

-, then PMDF will hold
+completion status PMDF__FORCEHOLD, then PMDF will hold

 that message.
-See PMDF_COM:pmdf_err.h
+See PMDF_COM:pmdf_err.h for the definition

-of PMDF__FORCEHOLD
+of PMDF__FORCEHOLD.

 6.2.3.16 An Example on OpenVMS

-mapping and set of conversion rules seen
+The CONVERSIONS mapping and set of conversion rules seen

 in Examples 6-3 and 6-4 cause GIF, TIFF, and DDIF